Keeping It Level

 Aging in place advice written for a flat subdivision lot in a city doesn’t apply here.
 These are the things that actually matter in Eastern Kentucky.

 The terrain.
 A 1:12 ramp on a mountain lot is not the same project as a 1:12 ramp on flat ground.
 When the door threshold is 30 inches up and the lot drops away in three directions, you need to think about the route before you pick up a tool.
 Sometimes that means switchbacks.
 Sometimes it means going around to a different side of the house.
 Sometimes it means having a real conversation about whether a vertical platform lift makes more sense than a ramp that barely fits the land.
+And before any of that, the path from the car to the front door — the last fifty feet — has to be safe enough to reach the door in the first place.

 The housing stock.
 Eastern Kentucky has a lot of older homes with narrow doorframes, aging plumbing, and decades of accumulated work done by whoever was available.
 It also has more manufactured housing than most of the country.
 Mobile homes are real homes — they can be modified for aging in place just like any other — but the construction is different enough that the approach has to be different too.
 Thinner drywall, smaller joists, non-standard fixtures.
 None of it is a dealbreaker.
 All of it matters.